 - 1/2 tsp freshly ground black pepper

-- 1 (12-oz) can solid white tuna in spring water, drained
+- 1 (12-oz) can solid white tuna in spring water, drained and roughly chopped

 - 2 Tbsp chopped fresh chives

 - 1 Tbsp chopped fresh tarragon or parsley